PHOTOGRAPHY & FILMING AT GLEN ECHO PARK

 The National Park Service issues the required permit, which has a non-refundable application fee of $90.
 Click here for the PDF form.
 (You will need Adobe Reader to access the form.)
 The Glen Echo Park Partnership DOES NOT issue permits.

 Directions for submitting the application to the NPS permit office are on the form.
 (DO NOT submit forms to the Glen Echo Park Partnership.
 We do not process permit applications.)
 If you have general questions or would like more information, please contact Franice Sewell at 703-289-2513.
 Allow at least 4 business days for a permit application to be processed and the permit issued.
 In addition, the NPS may charge a location fee (usually $50).
-You may find more information about NPS fees at this link:
+You may find more information about NPS photography and filming fees here.

 If you would like to film or take photographs inside the carousel building or the Spanish Ballroom, a location fee will also be charged by the Glen Echo Park Partnership.
 This fee is entirely separate from the NPS permit application fee and any location fees that the NPS might charge.
 The fee is $150/hour for either location, with a one hour minimum.
 The Partnership provides staff to open the spaces and monitor the shoot.* Keep in mind that during carousel season (May – September) the carousel is open to the public from 12 p.m. – 6 p.m. on weekends; therefore, photo shoots must take place outside these public hours.

-If you do not wish to have access to the carousel or ballroom, but would like to film or take photographs outside on park grounds only, the Glen Echo Park Partnership will not charge a location fee, and you may work directly with the National Park Service office at Glen Echo Park (301-320-1400) and the NPS permit office referred to above to apply for a permit.
+If you do not wish to have access to the carousel or ballroom, but would like to film or take photographs outside on park grounds only, the Glen Echo Park Partnership will not charge a location fee, and you may work directly with the NPS permit office referred to above to apply for a permit.

 For more information, or to schedule a photo or film shoot, please contact Jenni Cloud at firstname.lastname@example.org.